Haixing-Hu/js-type-detect/README.md

 - `isArguments(value): boolean`: whether the specified value is the JavaScript built-in `arguments` object, i.e., an array-like object representing the arguments passed to a function.
+- `isArray(value): boolean`: whether the specified value is a JavaScript built-in array.
 - `isBigInt(value): boolean`: whether the specified value is a JavaScript built-in `bigint` primitive.
+- `isBlob(value): boolean`: whether the specified value is a JavaScript built-in `Blob` object.
 - `isBoolean(value): boolean`: whether the specified value is a JavaScript built-in `boolean` primitive or `Boolean` object.
 - `isBuffer(value): boolean`: whether the specified value is a JavaScript